AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachineGradientVariant.md

 ### predict()

-Predict the value for a given data.
+Predict the values for given data.

 ```
-SupportVectorMachineGradientVariant:predict(featureMatrix: Matrix): Matrix
+SupportVectorMachineGradientVariant:predict(featureMatrix: Matrix, returnOriginalOutput: boolean): matrix -OR- matrix
 ```

 #### Parameters:

-* featureMatrix: Matrix containing data.
+* featureMatrix: Matrix containing all data.

 #### Returns:

-* predictedVector: A vector containing values that are predicted by the model.
+* predictedVector: A vector that is predicted by the model.

+-OR-

+* originalPredictedVector: A vector that contains the original predicted values.

 ## Inherited From